dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 - $H^*_\text{Sing}(Z, \ZZ/\ell\ZZ) \cong H_\text{et}^*(\bar Y, \ZZ/\ell\ZZ)$

-This allows us to realize the etale cohomology of some AG object $Y$ as the literal cohomology of some actual topological space
+This allows us to realize the etale cohomology of some AG object $Y$ as the literal cohomology of some actual topological space $Z$ that is related to $Y$